activatedgeek/blog/site/contents/cult/lit/books.md

 ## Books

-Here is the complete list of books reverse sorted by year [^a].
+Here is the complete list of books reverse sorted by year.
+Often some titles may have an older publication date.
+The year noted below is the one I happened to mark on my Goodreads account.

 <GoodreadsBooks />